prisma/specs/prisma-schema-language/Readme.md

 }
 ```

 In this case `env` represents the outside environment.
+The `provider` must be static and cannot be an environment variable.

 ### Introspect Behavior